karoljohnston/KPMG-Data-Analysis-Internship/DataQualityAssessment/readme.md

           - Standard_cost: 197 blanks<br>
           - Product_first_sold: 197 blanks<br>
       In my conclusion, I believe that the blank fields are connected as there are 5 column with the same amount of blanks.
 I will investigate tomorrow.<br>
+ - NewCustomerList sheet: <br>
+          - There are 29 last names were not listed<br>
+          - Gender: should be labeled properly insstead of just labeling it as 'u'<br>
+          - 17 customers did not put their birthdates <br>
+          - 106 customers did not specify their job title <br>
+          - There are no deceased customers - therefore, that column is not relevant <br>
+          - All customers are from Australia - there is no point of having a 'country' column<br>